Ericsson/codechecker/docs/web/authentication.md

  * `oauth_client_secret`

-    The client secret provided by the OAuth provider.
+    The client secret must be provided by the OAuth provider.

  * `oauth_authorization_uri`

-    This link in used for redirecting user for perovider's authentication page
+    This link in used for redirecting user for provider's authentication page

  * `oauth_redirect_uri`

-    The oauth_redirect_uri URI to which the OAuth provider will redirect after authorization and in some providers used for confirming the redirection URI.
+    User will be redirected back to the provided link after login with returned data.

  * `oauth_token_uri`